0xStruct/ez-attest/README.md

 Optimism's attestation is linked to Polybase collection item; extending its value.
 React-admin is used to build the powerful admin screens with a custom-built data provider to interact with Polybase data.

-An admin panel for a Polybase collection can be easily built by referring to an existing screen in `src/screens/Attest.tsx` file.
-In less than a few minutes, new panel is ready.
-Custom data provider for Polybase is in `src/providers/dataProviders.polybase.ts` file.
+An admin panel for a Polybase collection can be easily built by referring to an existing screen in [src/screens/Attest.tsx](src/screens/Attest.tsx) file.

+Within a few minutes, new panel can be built.
+Custom data provider for Polybase is in [src/providers/dataProviders.polybase.ts](src/providers/dataProviders.polybase.ts) file.